Contact Form

 Cutting Instructions:

-Card Base is cut 5 1/2" x 8n 1/2", scored and folded at 4 1/4"
+Card Base is cut 5 1/2" x 8 1/2", scored and folded at 4 1/4". this is a landscape card

 Until next time,